Blaze at Dubai port after loud blast under control - RFI

 Dubai (AFP)

-A fire that broke out on a container ship in Dubai's main port following a blast has been brought under control with no casualties reported, the emirate's media office said Thursday.
+A fire that broke out on a container ship in Dubai's main port following an explosion has been bought under control with no casualties reported, the emirate's media office said Thursday.

 At least three residents in the area of the blast, the cause of which remains unknown, reported windows and doors in their homes were shaken as a result of the incident.